Seq # 185330300

 Imago

 Head ochreous, mixed with some white hairs.
-Forewing ground colour golden brown, white pattern consisting of a narrow, rather long basal line (almost reaching middle of wing), a row of scales at the base at dorsum, four costal and three dorsal striae (the most basal of the dorsal striae very narrow and long, the most distal of these striae very small), all striae finely edged with brown scales.
+The forewing ground color is golden brown, white pattern consisting of a narrow, rather long basal line (almost reaching the middle of the wing), a row of scales at the base at the dorsum, four costal and three dorsal striae (the most basal of the dorsal striae very narrow and long, the most distal of these striae very small), all striae finely edged with brown scales.

 Museum specimens